 Can I Paint Over Smoke Damage?

 Catastrophic events like fires can cause smoke damage.
-To return your property to its natural state, you may be thinking about painting over the affected areas.
+You may consider painting over the affected areas to return your property to its natural state.

-Before you do so, understand that smoke damage within your home or business goes beyond it simply smelling and looking bad.
+Before doing so, understand that smoke damage within your home or business goes beyond simply smelling and looking bad.
 It’s also uncomfortable and harmful to your health.
 If not addressed quickly, your walls can become permanently stained.

 So, what should you do?

 Your best bet is to get rid of the soot and paint over the smoke damage fast.
-If you’re wondering how to paint over smoke damage, read our step-by-step guide below.
+Read our step-by-step guide below if you’re wondering how to paint over smoke damage.

 1. Dry Cleaning

-Before you begin the dry cleaning process, you need to get all the loose dirt, soot, and debris off the walls.
+Before you begin the dry cleaning process, you must get all the loose dirt, soot, and debris off the walls.
 This will give you a smooth painting surface.

 2. Wet Cleaning

 What cleaning product should I use?
 We recommend phosphate-based heavy-duty cleaners in powder form.
-These are the best for blocking out harsh stains so you can prime over them.
+These are the best for blocking out harsh stains to prime over them.

 Here are the steps for the wet cleaning process: